 Benefits to Choosing Us to Represent You

-If you believe neglect is taking place, now is the time to talk with a nursing home injury lawyer in NJ.
+If you believe neglect is taking place, now is the time to talk with the NJ nursing home lawyers at Davis & Brusca

 I Signed An Arbitration Agreement, Now What?

 Today it is very common for a nursing home to require that new residents or their representatives sign an arbitration agreement prior to moving into the facility.
 While no two arbitration agreements are the same, they often say that when, and if, a dispute occurs the resident agrees to waive their right to file a civil action in court and instead to settle the dispute through private arbitration.
 All too often, these agreements have been “slipped in” to the admission papers and are signed without being read & understood.
 We have seen agreements which suggest that arbitration is “cheaper”, “quicker” or “more effective” than filing a court action.
 And, when faced with such representations, elderly persons or their families may believe it and think it beneficial to sign the arbitration agreement.
 However, as a NJ nursing home injury lawyer can attest, these statements are generally untrue.
 In a court action, you may have to pay filing fees, but you don’t have to pay the judge or jury an hourly rate to listen to and decide your case.
 Not so with arbitration.
 In a court action, the court will push the case forward and take action to insure it doesn’t “drag on” endlessly.
 Not necessarily so with arbitration.
 These are but a few of the actual “downsides” to arbitration, but they are very real to people who are seeking justice.